ayaulymChinaliyeva/ayaulymChinaliyeva.github.io/_posts/2019-01-09-my-debut-first-song.md

 Name: Happily //I would be happy, if you wrote me your comments regarding lyrics, I'm now working on arrangement.
 Will publish on soundcloud, once the song is ready

 Verse 1:
-Is rain the only reason for your pain?
+Is rain the only reason for your pain? <br>
-Or does remind you of a better day?
+Or does remind you of a better day? <br>
 Or does make feel all alone?
 Taking back just given hope?